redox-os/book/src/building-redox.md

 ### Setting Configuration Values

 The build system uses several configuration files, which contain settings that you may wish to change.
 These are detailed in the [Configuration Settings](./configuration-settings.md) page.
-By default, the build system cross-compile to the `x86_64` CPU architecture, using the `desktop` configuration (at `config/x86_64/desktop.toml`).
+By default the build system cross-compile to the `x86_64` CPU architecture, using the `desktop` configuration (at `config/x86_64/desktop.toml`).
 Set the desired `ARCH` and `CONFIG_FILE` in [.config](./configuration-settings.md#config).

 The [build.sh](#buildsh) script also allows the user to specify the CPU architecture and filesystem contents to be used in the build, although these settings be re-specified every time the script is run.